How to Recover Files Deleted from the Recycle Bin

 Recover Files Deleted from the Recycle Bin with the Command Prompt

-You may be able to recover deleted files by using the command line on your system.
+You may not need to recover deleted files, because they may just be hidden instead.
+You can make them visible again using the command line on your system.
 Try these steps:

 Step 1.
 Open a Command Prompt on your Windows machine.